-The understanding diversity primer provides an introduction for beginners of 10 key aspects, as summarised below.
-The primer is being published in 2022 as 10 blog posts.
+The understanding diversity primer, published as 10 blog posts in 2022, provides an introduction for beginners of 10 key aspects, as summarised below.
 For other primers on key topics covered by Integration and Implementation Insights (i2Insights), see ‘Primers‘.

 Summary: In tackling complex societal and environmental problems, diversity is critical for finding untapped knowledge, new insightful questions and fresh ideas, but also makes working together more challenging.

 The topics covered in the primer are put into a broader context of the kinds of diversity relevant for research.

 Summary: Mental models are small-scale simplified models about different aspects of reality that are unique to each person.
 They are functional, but necessarily incomplete.

 Their characteristics are described, along with the challenges of developing shared mental models.